Merabu/Pewlett-Hackard-Analysis/README.md

 	Deliverable 2: The Employees Eligible for the Mentorship Program 	Deliverable 3: A written report on the employee database analysis.

+## Process
+the first thing i had to do is use the data in csv formata to create six individual table.
+I achieved by first examining the data and getting an understanding of the data.
+We used the ERD concept to create a visual map to show the relationship as we assign primary and foreign keys.This process flashed light in my queries which saved my time
 ![EmployeeDB png](https://user-images.githubusercontent.com/115379848/215355325-566d2477-21c5-4aa8-b7a5-469168e3f73c.png)